MarvNC/yomitan-dictionaries/readme.md

 By default, the sort order used is the one that I use and it supports all the dictionaries in the folder.
 If you want to use a different sort order, you can edit the script to change the `order` variable at the top.

-> [!CAUTION]
-> Pasting random scripts into your browser console is a security risk.
-You can scroll through this script as it's relatively short and see that it's safe, but in general you should be cautious about what you paste into your console.

 # Japanese

 Do check out [yomichan-dict-css](https://github.com/themoeway/yomichan-dict-css) for CSS that colors some term dictionaries to make them more immediately distinguishable.